Last updated on August 2nd, 2022

 Controls Blood Sugar

-Piperine, a chemical found in black pepper has been shown to lower blood sugar levels.
-Piperine has also been seen to enhance the effectiveness of anti-diabetic drugs for it is a bio enhancer.
+Piperine, a chemical found in black pepper, has been shown to lower blood sugar levels.
+According to the NLM, piperine has also been seen to enhance the effectiveness of anti-diabetic drugs, for it is a bio-enhancer.

 This potent antioxidant is also effective against insulin resistance and may help improve insulin sensitivity in type-2 diabetes.